Monter-Leefstijl/pdfconverter/README.md

 files.
 It is designed to handle multiple *concurrent* jobs, and ensures high-availability with health checks and automatic restarts.

+It is used in production by [Monter Leefstijl](https://www.monterleefstijl.nl/).

 ## Chromium and LibreOffice

 Monter PDF Converter uses **Chromium** and **LibreOffice** to convert to PDFs to faithfully reproduce the formatting and